 However at the end of 1944 fighting began between Communists and non-Communists in Greece.
 The USA sent aid to the non-Communists and by 1949 they were in control of Greece.

 Elections were held in 1952 and during the 1950s and 1960s Greece grew more prosperous.
 However in 1967 the army staged a coup and introduced a military dictatorship.
 The army held power in Greece until 1974 when democracy was restored.

 In 1981 Greece joined the EU.
 In 2001 Greece joined the Euro.
-However the decision to join the Euro proved to be disastrous.
 In 2009 Greece entered a severe economic crisis and the future is uncertain. by 2012 unemployment in Greece rose to 25%.
 Today unemployment remains very high and the economy is stagnant.

 Today the population of Greece is 10.7 million.

 A Timeline of Greece